-Key stage 3 students study a comprehensive range of fiction, plays (including Shakespeare), poetry, media texts and nonfiction.
+Key stage 3 students study a comprehensive range of fiction, plays (including Shakespeare), poetry, media texts and non-fiction.
 They are taught to write in a variety of styles and develop research skills and wider reading through regular supervised use of the library.
 In Years 10 and 11 students work towards GCSEs in English Language and English Literature.
 They study a 19th century novel, a Shakespeare play, modern drama/prose, poetry, non-fiction material and a range of fictional extracts from 20th and 21st century.
 GCSE writing tasks require well-crafted narrative and descriptive skills and the ability to put forward a carefully constructed argument.
 Teachers continue to encourage wider reading by referring students to the suggested reading lists in the library and on the website.

-The Associated Sixth Form offers students the opportunity to study A Levels in English Language, English Literature or English Language & Literature.
-All three courses are popular.
+All three subjects are popular at A Level: English Literature, English Language and Dual English Language and Literature.
 Beyond the classroom, students throughout the school take part in creative writing workshops, clubs and residential experiences.
 Other highlights of the year include National Poetry Day, World Book Day, the Battle of the Books quiz, spelling competitions and the Year 7 public speaking competition.